somework/p2p-path-finder/docs/api/index.md

 ### normalize
 `BcMath::normalize(string $value, int $scale): string`

-Normalizes a numeric string to the provided scale using bankers rounding.
+Normalizes a numeric string to the provided scale using half-up rounding.

+The path finder normalizes tolerances and costs to 18 decimal places by default, so half-up rounding keeps deterministic behaviour even for tie-breaking cases.

 Returns: numeric-string